GIVE NOW before 2025 ends—your gift will be doubled to help children in need. Click here to 2x your impact!

 General Information 479-725-6800

-Precision Medicine & Pharmacogenetics, sometimes referred to as "personalized medicine," is an area of medicine that focuses on a patient's genes, environments, and lifestyles.
-This form of medicine allows physicians and researchers to predict more accurately which treatment is best for you or your child.
-Today, physicians' have moved away from the "one size fits all" approach, towards a personalized treatment, by taking into account a patient's genes and key health determinants.
+Precision Medicine & Pharmacogenetics, sometimes referred to as "personalized medicine," is an area of medicine that focuses on a patient's genetic makeup, environmental exposures, and lifestyle behaviors.
+This form of medicine allows healthcare providers to predict more accurately which treatment is best for your child.
+Today, physicians have moved away from the "one size fits all" approach towards a personalized treatment by taking into account a patient's genes and key health factors.

 What is precision medicine?

-If your child needs certain drugs for treatment, the doctor can request a DNA test.
-The test looks at specific genes to determine how your child's body will respond to the treatment.
-This helps doctors prescribe the right drug at the correct dose to help avoid the drug's side effects.
+If your child needs certain medications for treatment, the doctor can request a genetic test.
+The test looks at specific genes to help predict how your child's body will respond to the treatment.
+This helps doctors prescribe the right medication at the correct dose to help avoid the drug's side effects or select an alternative option.

 Why do we need a sample of your child's DNA?

-Doctors use the DNA sample to make treatment decisions to provide the best care possible for your child by:
+Healthcare providers will use your child’s DNA to run a genetic test to help make treatment decisions to provide the best care possible for your child by:

 - Helping select the best medicine for your child